 For today’s tee, I took my easy tee pattern and modified it to include raglan (baseball tee style) sleeves.
 This is a really fun modification for two reasons: 1) adding a raglan sleeve the right way eliminates some of the bunching you see near the underarm in the original easy tee, which is a dolman sleeve shirt, and 2) raglan sleeves open up a lot of options for color and pattern mixing.
 Today’s post will show you how to create your own raglan sleeve pattern the right way.
-If you don’t want to make your own pattern and you happen to wear a size L, stay tuned for next week – I’ll try to get my pattern available for download by then.
-Keep reading for more photos and t-shirt tutorial.
+If you don’t want to make your own pattern and you happen to wear a size L, click through to this post for a free PDF pattern!

 FYI: I used this fabric from Girl Charlee – it’s very comfy but just a tiny bit see-through – I edited my main pic so the whole world couldn’t see my bra, but you might be able to tell in the smaller photos above that’s it’s just a tiny bit sheer.
 I’ll probably be wearing a tank under this top most of the time, which I kinda hate, so I thought I’d let you all know.